-- Derivatives - Derivatives are contracts with pricing derived from the spot rate. - Derivatives allow investors to trade foreign exchange for delivery at different times and at different contingencies. - In general, derivatives allow investors to alter payoffs, affecting the risk associated with his/her collection of investments (e.g., portfolio). - Hedging: risk reduction - Speculation: risk taking. - Types: forwards, swaps, futures, and options.
+- Derivatives - Derivatives are contracts with pricing derived from the spot rate. - Derivatives allow investors to trade foreign exchange for delivery at different times and at different contingencies. - In general, derivatives allow investors to alter payoffs, affecting the risk associated with his/her collection of investments (e.g., portfolio). - Hedging: risk reduction - Speculation: risk taking. - Types: forwards, swaps, futures, and options. - In April 2019 the most heavily traded instrument were swaps accounting for 49% of all trades (up from 47% in 2016).
+Spot trades were 30% (down from 33%).

-Foreign exchange market turnover by instrument
+Foreign exchange market turnover by instrument1

-Net-net basis,1 daily averages in April
+Net-net basis, daily averages in April